WordPress/gutenberg/packages/components/src/select-control/README.md

 #### options

 An array of objects containing the following properties:
 - `label`: (string) The label to be shown to the user.
+(If the `value` property contains an array rather than a scalar, this will be the label for the option group.)
 - `value`: (Object) The internal value used to choose the selected value.
 This is also the value passed to onChange when the option is selected.
+If this is an array rather than a scalar, an option group will be created with the options contained in the array.
 - `disabled`: (boolean) Whether or not the option should have the disabled attribute.
 - Type: `Array`
 - Required: No